thetestlabs/psscriptanalyzer-pre-commit/docs/usage.md

 ## CI/CD Integration

-The hooks work well in CI/CD environments:
+The hooks work well in CI/CD environments.
+You can use them either with pre-commit or directly:

+### Using with Pre-commit

 ```yaml
 # GitHub Actions example